New Large Cardinal Axioms and the Ultimate-L Program: A proof of the Ultimate-L Conjecture

 Let us give the long awaited definition of Ultimate-L. We claim that what follows is the correct definition of Ultimate-L, assuming that there are sufficiently many large cardinals in $V$ as outlined in the hypotheses for Theorem \ref{UltimateLConjecture}.
 The correct way to define it when we are making weaker large-cardinal assumptions still remains to be discovered.

 Suppose that $\kappa$ is $\omega$-enormous as witnessed by a sequence $\langle \kappa_n:n<\omega \rangle$, where clearly we may assume without loss of generality that the latter sequence is in HOD, and we will do so.
 Then we may consider all the sets of ordinals of the form $j"\lambda$ where $\lambda:=\mathrm{sup}\{\kappa_n:n\in\omega\}$ for some sequence $\langle \kappa_n:n \in \omega \rangle$ with the properties previously described, and $j$ is an elementary embedding $V_{\lambda+1}\prec V_{\lambda+1}$ with critical sequence $\langle \kappa_n:n \in \omega\rangle$.
 Some of these sets of ordinals will be members of HOD.
-We define Ultimate-L to be the smallest enlargement of $L$ containing every member of a proper-class-length sequence of such set of ordinals in HOD, obtained in this way from $\omega$-enormous cardinals $\kappa$, with exactly one such set of ordinals $j"\lambda$ in the sequence for every possible value of $\lambda$.
-It will follow from the results of this section together with known results about the Ultimate-L Conjecture that Ultimate-L so defined does not in fact depend on the choice of the sequence.
-In this model, there will indeed exist at least one elementary embedding $j:V_{\lambda+1} \prec V_{\lambda+1}$ with critical sequence $\langle \kappa_n:n \in \omega\rangle$, for every possible critical sequence in $HOD$ arising from an embedding partially witnessing $\alpha$-enormousness of some cardinal in $V$.
-The necessary elementary embedding within the model can be constructed using similar arguments to those of Section 3.
-Thus this model will still remain a model for the assertion that there is a proper class of $\alpha$-enormous cardinals for each limit ordinal $\alpha>0$.
-Further clearly this inner model will satisfy GCH, and it is easily seen to be weakly $\Sigma_{2}$-definable and a subclass of HOD, and a weak extender model for the supercompactness of any cardinal $\delta$ which is supercompact in $V$, given that the stated large-cardinal hypothesis holds in $V$.
-In order to see the last point, it is necessary to observe that given the stated large-cardinal assumptions, any supercompact cardinal is necessarily hyper-enormous, and all necessary elementary embeddings for witnessing this do descend to the model Ultimate-L. We must now show that this model is indeed a model for the axiom $V$=Ultimate-$L$ as stated at the start of this section.
+We can also generalize to the situation where $\kappa$ is $\alpha$-enormous for a limit ordinal $\alpha>0$ and $j$ is an I1 embedding witnessing $\alpha$-enormousness.
+We define Ultimate-L to be the smallest enlargement of $L$ containing every member of a proper-class-length sequence of such sets of ordinals in HOD, obtained in this way from $\alpha$-enormous cardinals $\kappa$ for every possible limit ordinal $\alpha>0$ for which an $\alpha$-enormous cardinal exists, with exactly one such set of ordinals $j"\lambda$ in the sequence for every possible value of $\lambda$ and critical sequence of $j$.
+It is not clear whether Ultimate-L so defined does not in fact depend on the choice of the sequence, but for definiteness one may clearly use the canonical well-ordering of HOD to choose one such sequence.
+We now want to claim that all of the I1 embeddings descend to the model Ultimate-L. Each of the embeddings $j:V_{\lambda+1} \prec V_{\lambda+1}$ has its spine $j"\lambda$ appearing in the model Ultimate-L, and $j$ extends to an embedding on all of $V$, also denoted by $j$ by abuse of notation, whose action on all the ordinals is derivable from the spine $j"\lambda$.
+The definition of the action on all the ordinals as a function of the spine $j"\lambda$ is absolute between $V$ and Ultimate-L, given an appropriate choice of the embedding $j$ defined on all of $V$ (one can use Skolem hulls in the sequence of all ordinals).
+And since Ultimate-L is a subclass of HOD we end up with an extension of the spine $j"\lambda$ to all of Ultimate-L which agrees with $j$ considered as an embedding defined on $V$, is elementary, and the collection of all such embeddings witnesses that the proper of $\alpha$-enormousness for each $\alpha$ descends to Ultimate-L.